-In this article we explore how MMM project timeline can be shortened and the requirements to accelerate the process.
+In this article we explore how Marketing Mix Modeling project timeline can be shortened and the requirements to accelerate the process.

-It is important to first define the scope of the MMM project and the type of deliverables expected from the modeling team.
+It is important to first define the scope of the Marketing Mix Modeling project and the type of deliverables expected from the modeling team.
 This phase also involves the definition of data sources and data owners.

 Based on the above defined scope, marketing analysts should be able to create reliable models, or update existing ones at any period.
 Models should include more granular data, such as daily, campaign-level, and geo-region.
 In times, the modeler will need to dive deeper into the efficiency of a specific product or evaluate the performance of a particular element of a channel/campaign (e.g. day part, creative, spot length, lay down…).
 Thus, both a robust technology and a set of the best practices are needed to shorten the project timeline.